 Labour vows to protect small firms from late payments and anti-social behaviour

-Labour will set out measures aimed at protecting small businesses from late payments and anti-social behaviour on the high street as it continues to pitch itself as the party of law and order.
+Labour has set out measures aimed at protecting small businesses from late payments and anti-social behaviour on the high street as it continues to pitch itself as the party of law and order.

-The shadow business secretary will also renew a pledge to roll out new “town centre police patrols” to “revitalise” Britain’s high streets as he delivers a speech in the east of England on Wednesday.
+The shadow business secretary also renewed a pledge to roll out new “town centre police patrols” to “revitalise” Britain’s high streets as he delivered a speech to the Essex Chambers of Commerce on Wednesday.

-Mr Reynolds will set out the party’s plan for small businesses, which also includes scrapping business rates, publishing a trade strategy to boost small-business exports and “unlocking” the supply of patient capital for technology-intensive businesses.
+Mr Reynolds set out the party’s “plan for small business”, which includes previously announced measures to scrap business rates and “unlock” the supply of patient capital for technology-intensive businesses.

+Chancellor Jeremy Hunt announced a crackdown on the “scourge” of late payments in his autumn statement last week, including plans to force companies bidding for large Government contracts to demonstrate they pay invoices within an average of 55 days.

+Mr Reynolds said Labour’s approach would go “further” and “faster” by requiring all big firms, not just Government contractors, to report on their payment practices.

+The party would also introduce a “guarantee” that at least one SME (small to medium-sized enterprise) is shortlisted for every appropriate Government contract, he said.

-Speaking ahead of his appearance at the first of Labour’s regional “small business roadshows” to be held across the country, the shadow minister said: “Small business is the beating heart of our economy.
-Breathing life into our high streets and delivering services that make our lives easier.
+Speaking at the first of a series of “small business roadshows” to be held across the country, the shadow minister promised “stability and certainty” would be at the heart of Labour’s approach, drawing a contrast with recent months of political turmoil under the current Government.

-“When I speak to our talented founders and business owners many tell me they feel overlooked by the Government and, after 13 years of economic failure, it is getting harder and harder to run a successful business.

-“Britain is brimming with driven entrepreneurs and Labour will work hand in hand with them to ensure the next Labour government is offering the firm foundations they need to prosper and grow.
-Labour is proud to back our small businesses and this plan is a serious blueprint to create the long-term environment businesses across the country are crying out for.”
+“Aside from the four business secretaries we have had while I have shadowed this role, we have had 23 changes to corporation tax or five different consultations on late payments this Parliament,” he said.

+“We’ve seen a push to go green, with all the investments that follow that and then just a few months ago the Prime Minister decided to cull targets, putting those investments at risk.
+The reality is this uncertainty has made it harder to do business.

 Labour said the plan was drawn up from conversations with small companies about the biggest challenges they would like to see addressed as the party seeks to burnish its pro-business credentials.